READ-BioMed/brateval/README.txt

 and the following one for relation comparison:

-mvn exec:java -Dexec.mainClass=au.com.nicta.csp.brateval.CompareRelations -Dexec.args="evaluation_set_folder groundtruth_set_folder exact_match verbose"
+mvn exec:java -Dexec.mainClass=au.com.nicta.csp.brateval.CompareRelations -Dexec.args="evaluation_set_folder groundtruth_set_folder exact_match -verbose"

 The software has been used to produce results for the Variome corpus presented in the following publication: